- 1 Dutch presence in the Dutch East Indies

 Enquire within your (greater) family

-The first step in the search for Indo-European family history is no different from that of a Dutch one: begin your research close to home, with your parents, grandparents, uncles, aunts, and cousins.
+The first step in the search for your Indo-European family history is no different from any other: start your research close to home, with your parents, grandparents, uncles, aunts, and cousins.
 Ask them what they know about the family.
-Ask for names (preferably in full), occupation, career, domiciles and family anecdotes.
-If you interview, don’t ask suggestive questions, but open ones.
-Take notes as much as possible, but take into account that what you hear might be somewhat coloured and based on memories that are often faded.
-It therefore makes sense to check with the data the family has given you verbally at a later stage in your research on the basis of the archives.
+Ask for (full) names, occupations, careers, dwelling places and family anecdotes.
+If you interview them, refrain from asking suggestive questions.
+Take notes as much as possible, but take into account that what you hear might be based on memories that are often faded.
+Always check the information the family has given you later, when you continue your research in the archives.

 It is also important to ask for photos and documents.
-If you are lucky, old boxes or ring binders that are hidden deep away in a cupboard or attic contain interesting papers.
-Think about extracts from registers of the Indonesian burgerlijke stand civil registry, decisions on appointments, certificates of ownership, personal documents, letters or postcards, or an old 'Asal Oesoel' – a certificate of descent that the Europeans were obliged to draw up during the Japanese occupation in order to establish the percentage of European or Asiatic blood they had.
-If in the eyes of the Japanese they had enough Asiatic forebears, then they did not have to go into the so-called ‘Jap camps’.
-For example, if you had a Javanese mother, the chance was great that you would be able to stay out of the camps.
+If you are lucky, old boxes or ring binders that are hidden in a cupboard or attic contain interesting papers.
+Extracts from registers of the Indonesian civil registry for example, or decisions on appointments, certificates of ownership, personal documents, letters or postcards, or an old 'Asal Oesoel' – a proof of descent that Europeans were obliged to have drawn up during the Japanese occupation in order to establish the percentage of European or Asian blood they had in them.
+If in the eyes of the Japanese they had enough Asian forebears, they would not be sent to a prison camp’.
+For example, if you had a Javanese mother, chances were that you would be able to stay out of the camps.

 'Te Medan: Mama, tante Mien, Otto, Trientje, oom Jan Bloem.
 Anneke en haar vader.
 In Colombo: Mama, Trientje en Anneke Lakenhausen'.
 CBG / Fotocollectie Grullemans-Erades.